-Extreme Networks hopes you switch to its products.
+Extreme Networks keeps devices connected everywhere from data centers to schools and stadiums.
 The company designs and markets Ethernet switches to address the networking needs of enterprises, cloud data centers, mobile operators, and service providers.
-Its switches are marketing primarily under the BlackDiamond and Summit brands.
-The company, which outsources the manufacturing of its products to Alpha Networks and other companies, also offers RidgeLine software for central configuration, among other functions, and the ExtremeXOS operating system.
-It serves some 6,000 customers - including businesses, schools, and hospitals -- across 50 countries.
+Its switches are marketed primarily under the BlackDiamond and Summit brands.
+The company also offers RidgeLine software for central configuration, among other functions, the ExtremeXOS operating system, and IdentiFi, a family of wireless access points.
+It serves some 20,000 customers - including businesses, schools, and hospitals -- more than 80 countries.

-Sales to customers outside the US represent more than 65% of Extreme Networks' total revenue.
-The EMEA and Asia-Pacific regions account for nearly 40% and more than 15%, respectively, although both saw year-over-year declines in fiscal 2012.
+Sales to customers outside the US represent about 60% of Extreme Networks' total revenue.
+The EMEA and Asia-Pacific regions account for nearly 40% and more than 10%.
+Sales in the US account for more than 40% of revenue.

 Sales and Marketing